Interactions-Nexus/Nexus-Wiki/private.md

 sudo apt-get install -y build-essential libssl-dev libminiupnpc-dev git
 ```

-Download the latest nexus core 5.1 source code, should only take a few seconds to complete (This link may change as development progresses)
+Download the latest tritium++ core (5.1) source code, should only take a few seconds to complete

 ```
-git clone --branch merging https://github.com/Nexusoft/LLL-TAO
+git clone -b merging https://github.com/Nexusoft/LLL-TAO
 ```

 > Tritium++ is in merging branch at the time of writing this guide